FireFreezer630/Fronix-AI/readme.md

 - Click on a conversation in the sidebar to switch between conversations
 - Hover over a conversation to see the delete button
 - All conversations are stored in your browser's localStorage
+- Close the sidebar by:
+  - Clicking the arrow button in the top right of the sidebar
+  - Clicking anywhere outside the sidebar
+  - Using the menu button in the header on mobile

 ### Sending Messages